gregleo-econ/Page-Source/markdown/5. R Projects/matchingSoulmates.md

 ## Intro

 In [Matching Soulmates](../2.%20Working%20Papers/MatchingSoulmates.html), my co-authors and I study a a recursive process in matching that forms coalitions that are mutually most-preferred by members of that coalition.
 We call this process the iterated matching of soulmates: *IMS*.
-We show that mechanisms that implement this process have strong properties among those who are matched by this process.
+We show that mechanisms that implement IMS have strong properties among those who are matched by IMS.

-So, how many people can be matched by IMS?
+How many people can "usually" be matched by IMS?
+This depends a lot on the environment and structure of preferences.
+But what about in totally unstructured environments?

 Here is some R code that takes advantage of R's array-centric functions and some custom operators to count the number of people that can be matched as soulmates in 10000 random 10-person [stable roommates problems](https://en.wikipedia.org/wiki/Stable_roommates_problem).

 The core of this code is contained in the *whos_a_soulmate* function.
+This function is somewhat non-standard R code.
+It is inspired by the type of programming normally done in one of R's predecessors [APL](https://tryapl.org).
+Here is the function:

 ```{r, whos, eval=FALSE}
 whos_a_soulmate <- function(p){which((p%r%rank%>%hadamard%r%min)==1)}